hmrc/python-aws-lambda-packager/README.md

     - requirements.txt
     - ~~Pipenv~~ (Coming soon!)
 - By default lambda-packager will include all src files that match `*.py`
-- You can customise this with the following config:
+- You can customise this through config in `pyproject.toml`:
 ```toml
 [tool.lambda-packager]
 src_patterns = ["lambda_packager/*.py"]
 ```

 ### Hidden files
-- hidden files and folders are ignored by default when including src files
+- Hidden files and folders are ignored by default when including src files
-- if you wish to disable this then add the following config to you pyproject.toml
+- if you wish to disable this, then add the following config to your `pyproject.toml`
 ```toml
 [tool.lambda-packager]
 ignore_hidden_files = false
 ```

 ### Ignore folders
-If there are folders that you wish always exclude then you can use `ignore_folders`
+If there are folders that you wish always exclude, then you can use `ignore_folders`
 Note: `ignore_folders` is always respected even if there was a match via `src_patterns`
 ```toml
 [tool.lambda-packager]